1956–57 Kansas Jayhawks men's basketball team: Rankings

 From the beginning of the season, the Jayhawks topped the Associated Press Poll, holding their position until mid-January.
 After the Jayhawks' loss to Iowa State, the team fell to number two in the poll.
 Kansas stayed in that position for the rest of the season.
 In the United Press Poll, the Jayhawks held the top overall ranking at the start of the season and remained there until the January 22 rankings, when they fell to second behind North Carolina.
 They stayed in that position in each subsequent poll during the season.

 In popular culture

-The team, specifically starting center Wilt Chamberlain and coach Phog Allen, where the focus of the 2014 film Jayhawkers, which was directed by Kansas University film professor Kevin Willmott.
+The team, specifically starting center Wilt Chamberlain and coach Phog Allen, where the focus of the 2014 film Jayhawkers, which was directed by University of Kansas film professor Kevin Willmott.
 The film featured former Jayhawk basketball player Scot Pollard and Justin Wesley, who was on the roster at the time of the release.
 Additionally, Kansas alumni Jay Karnes portrays Chancellor Franklin Murphy.